Electrical Equipment: | Brush |

 The analysis of the motors was completed in August 2021 and the faults diagnosed.
 A scope of work was agreed, a price set and the work was authorised.
 The faults were on different traction motors to those repaired ten years previously.

-Following the agreement with Locomotive Services Ltd., design work was carried out relating to the installation of the equipment for mainline operation, and the necessary parts were obtained.
+Following the agreement made in December 2021 with Locomotive Services Ltd., design work was carried out relating to the installation of the equipment for mainline operation, and the necessary parts were obtained.
 Some of the critical parts were on very long lead times.

 Towards the end of 2022, with most of the parts in hand, but with the workshops at Barrow Hill at full capacity, the decision was taken to move the locomotive to the UK Rail Leasing works at Loughborough for the mainline equipment installation to take place.
 The move by road from was made from Barrow Hill to Loughborough on 24/11/2022 - with traction motors still missing from the locomotive a move by rail was not possible.

-During the first few months of 2023 the following work was carried out at Loughborough:
+During 2023 the following work was carried out at Loughborough:

 GENERAL INFORMATION